wtee/yggdrasil/README.md

 ## Should you use it?
 Meh.

-Yggdrasil's pretty young and still subject to change.
-Maybe use a more mature grid system.
-There's a lot of nice options out there.
-That said, it's super simple, so if that's your thing ...
+Yggdrasil doesn't support browsers that don't support flexbox without vendor prefixes, like IE 10, though it should degrade gracefully enough.
+It's also closer to a hobby project than an attempt at a professional, production-ready framework, so there may be odd edge cases where it breaks down in funny ways.

-This is free and unencumbered software released into the public domain under the terms of the [Unlicense](http://unlicense.org).
+That said, it is functional and simple to use.
+And it's free and unencumbered software released into the public domain under the terms of the [Unlicense](http://unlicense.org).

 Also, there's a [demo](http://www.sometimes-i.com/code/yggdrasil/demo.html).